redhat-cip/dci-doc/src/README.md

 The core purpose of DCI is that given a set of [components](#component), an agent will pull them, install and run certification and validation tests.

-An agent is a script (ansible, python, bash) that automates the installation of a [components](#component).
+An agent is a script (ansible, python, bash) that automates the installation of a [component](#component).
 We try to use the same agent for a given [product](#product).
 The agent is the result of collaboration between a partner and Red Hat.
 DCI offers one agent per [product](#product).
 It is up to the partner to put his automation.

 ## Job